corefan/xenko-docs/en/manual/virtual-reality/display-a-UI-in-an-overlay.md

     ![Select camera renderer.png](media/select-camera-renderer.png)

     Currently, **all** renderers must have a camera, or be a child of a renderer that has a camera.
 This applies even to renderers that don't necessarily use cameras, such as the single stage renderer, which renders the UI.
-This will change in a future version.

     For this reason, in these instructions, we'll add a game renderer with a camera, then make the two renderers children of that renderer.
 This makes sure both renderers have a parent with a camera.